 - return to the check-in counter to to check in hand baggage,

 - leave it with a friend or family member if you were dropped off at the airport, store it in your car

 If forbidden items are found in your checked in luggage, they will be removed.
 The confiscated goods will be stored for some weeks and you can arrange to collect them from the depository close to airport.
 The practices vary by airport and some service providers will charge a storage fee.
-If items are removed from your luggage, staff will replace them with instructions for how to reclaim your items.
+If items are removed from your luggage, staff will replace them with more specific instructions for how to reclaim your items.

 If confiscated items are not picked up during the storage period: After having being stored for a month, all the items confiscated at the security checkpoints at the Finavia airports are destroyed, recycled or donated to charity.